-Cayman Islands introduced limited liability companies ("LLCs"), which broadly operate in a similar manner to Delaware limited liability companies, may be used in fund structures; however we have not seen them used extensively to date in such capacity.
+Cayman Islands introduced limited liability companies ("LLCs"), which broadly operate in a similar manner to Delaware limited liability companies, may be used in fund structures; however, we have not seen them used extensively to date for open-ended funds.

-Exempted companies are by far the most common vehicle for open-ended funds (including master funds).
+Exempted companies are the most common vehicle for openended funds (including master funds).
+Exempted companies are also the vehicle of choice for asset holding companies set up in the Cayman Islands.